Chronic kidney disease

 New joint consensus statements released by the American College of Radiology (ACR) and the National Kidney Foundation in November 2020 conclude that Group II GBCAs may be administered to high-risk patients without kidney function screening and without contact with the referring provider, although limited data is available for patients with stage 5 chronic kidney disease 9.

 See the full article here: gadolinium-based contrast agents (GBCAs).

 There are no specific imaging features for CKD, and the diagnosis is based on clinical and laboratory findings.
 Radiological exams, especially ultrasound, are performed in most of the cases for etiological investigation (e.g. renal artery stenosis, polycystic kidney disease, hydronephrosis) and treatment follow-up.

 Ultrasound with Doppler examination of intrarenal vessels is usually performed in patients with CKD, and it is common to have a normal exam.

-Typical B-mode findings of a long-standing severe CKD (especially stage 5) are 2:
+Typical B-mode findings of a long-standing severe CKD (especially stage 5) include 2:

-Abnormal Doppler findings in these patients are 2:
+Abnormal Doppler findings in these patients include 2:

 Treatment and prognosis

 Stage 3 CKD patients are reported to be 20 times more likely to die of a cardiovascular event than to reach end-stage renal disease 3.
-The chronic vascular disease is a common CKD associated complication and deserves particular attention 1.
-An extensive study evidenced that treatment and prevention of coronary artery disease, congestive heart failure, diabetes mellitus, and anemia should be the target treatment to reduce the mortality of patients with CKD 3.
+Chronic vascular disease is a common CKD associated complication and deserves particular attention in regards to management 1.
+One study found that treatment and prevention of coronary artery disease, congestive heart failure, diabetes mellitus, and anemia should be the targets of treatment to reduce the mortality of patients with CKD 3.